Student loans •

 For example, if you spend your grant and scholarships money on something that’s not an education expense, then it may be taxable.
 Similarly, if your student loans are forgiven down the road, you may pay taxes on the amount that was forgiven.
 Be sure to consult a financial aid specialist for questions.

 Need help completing your FAFSA and finding scholarships to make sure you get all the aid you’re eligible for?
-Sign up for Mos today.
+Explore Mos memberships today.